iblank/laravel-gov-search/README.md

 /app/config/packages/alaouy/youtube/config.php
 ```
 ### Default Options
-Optionally change the default values for search requests using the `DEFAULTS` array in the config file.
+Optionally change the default values for search requests using the `DEFAULTS` array in the config file:
 ```php
 'DEFAULTS' => array(
     'highlight' => true,